instaclustr/operator/doc/clusters/cassandra.md

 kubectl apply cassandra-restore.yaml
 ```

-New cluster will be crated from the backup of the "restored-from" cluster.
+New cluster will be created from the backup of the "restored-from" cluster.
 Spec will be updated automatically.